tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

         }
         ```

-        Every coroutine must be executed in a coroutine context which is a collection of key-value pairs that provide contextual information for the coroutine, including a dispatcher, that determines what thread or threads the coroutine uses for its execution, and the `Job` of the coroutine, which represents a cancellable background piece of work with a life cycle that culminates in its completion.
+        Every coroutine must be executed in a coroutine context, which is a collection of key-value pairs that provide contextual information for the coroutine, including a dispatcher, that determines what thread or threads the coroutine uses for its execution, and the `Job` of the coroutine, which represents a cancellable background piece of work with a life cycle that culminates in its completion.

       - Different ways to create a scope:
-        - `GlobalScope.launch` launching a new coroutine in the global scope -- *discouraged because it can lead to memory leaks*
+        - `GlobalScope.launch` launching a new coroutine in the global scope -- *discouraged because it can lead to memory leaks*;
-        - `CoroutineScope(Dispatchers.Default)`, using the constructor with a dispatcher
+        - `CoroutineScope(Dispatchers.Default)`, using the constructor with a dispatcher;
-        - `runBlocking` - equivalent to the Gears `Async.blocking` - provides a way to run a coroutine in the `MainScope`, i.e. on the main/UI thread
+        - `runBlocking` - equivalent to the Gears `Async.blocking` - provides a way to run a coroutine in the `MainScope`, i.e. on the main/UI thread.

       - Useful dispatchers:
         - `Default dispatcher`: to run CPU-intensive functions.
-If we forget to choose our dispatcher, this dispatcher will be selected by default.
+If we forget to choose our dispatcher, this dispatcher will be selected by default;
-        - `IO dispatcher`: to run I-O bound computation, where we block waiting for input-output operations to complete, like network-related operations, file operations, etc.
+        - `IO dispatcher`: to run I-O bound computation, where we block waiting for input-output operations to complete, like network-related operations, file operations, etc.;
-        - `Unconfined dispatcher`: it isn't restricted to a particular thread, i.e. doesn't change the thread of the coroutine, it operates on the same thread where it was initiated.
+        - `Unconfined dispatcher`: it isn't restricted to a particular thread, i.e. doesn't change the thread of the coroutine, it operates on the same thread where it was initiated;
         - `Main dispatcher`: used when we want to interact with the UI.
 It is restricted to the main thread.

       - Several coroutine builders exist, like `launch`, `async`, `withContext` which accept an optional `CoroutineContext` parameter that can be used to specify the dispatcher and other context elements.